kingwinkie/nr2003/README.md

 # nr2003
+New release 12/8/2025

+I found and added the PWF_iroc mod and got the Series files and the tracks that went with it.

+Release Nr2003.1.2

+Add the PWF cup damage did some folder adjustments

 So this is what I am using to change what is packed in the cabs in NR2003.
 This is pretty much all you need to add tracks/cars/layout or whatever files so that they are there in the install.

 Then I just put them with with the demo install setup.files to get around some issues with the regular setup.exe.
 While it should work with the regular setup.exe I am still using the demo.